hachimB/alx-system_engineering-devops/README.md

-**This repository contains one folder named 0x00-shell_basics and in this one we have somme files in which we use shell commands to do some specific tasks.**
+**This repository contains folders which contains files and these files execute shell commands in relation to the folder name.**